w6113/website_fall2020/index.md

 #### Recent Announcements
+* (12/10) Deadline for report submission is extended by 1 day to Tue, December 15, 2020 11:59PM
 * (11/2) A3 solution is and assignment A4 is released.
 * (10/30) PC Reviews are out.
 The first review will be due 11/06 10AM (due to election) while the second review will be due at the normal time 11/09 10AM
 * (10/22) The regular class on next Tuesday 10/27 will be replaced with a Guest Lecture about Streaming DB by Prof. Vasiliki at 4-5:30PM EST. Zoom link for the lecture is shared on slack and will be recorded.
 Paper reviews proceed as usual.